 http://<server-ip>:<dynmap-port> into your web browser - if a webpage shows up, then ta-da!
 Dynmap’s internal web server is working fine and dandy!

-The next page will detail how to set up an Nginx proxy and enable HTTPS for your map.
+The next page will detail how to set up an Caddy proxy and enable HTTPS for your map.